arwinb/arwinb/README.md

 ### Hello there 👋

+I am Aravind Balineni 🧑

+I live in Hyderbad, TG, India and working as Automation Technical Lead.
+Over the past 4 years I had been working as UiPath Developer automated  over 50+ processes👌😁.
+I am also having experience in developing web apps using Angular, React and actively learning ML.
+Anymore, my future will be on Automation and Machine Learning.😍

 <!--
 **arwinb/arwinb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.